 What to Pack

-Because the weather is very comfortable, you can get away with packing typical walking-around clothes like jeans, t-shirts, and tennis shoes.
+Because the weather is very comfortable, you can get away with packing typical clothes for walking around like jeans, T-shirts, and tennis shoes.
 However, you may also want to bring a sweater or light jacket for the evenings when the temperatures drop.
-Pack an umbrella and light raincoat just in case of a sudden storm.
+Pack an umbrella and light raincoat just in case a sudden storm hits.
 If you plan on taking part in one of the festive events or parties happening across the city this month, be sure to bring an appropriate costume—this city loves visitors to show off a bit of flair!

 April Events in New Orleans

 The best and most popular events this month are the French Quarter Festival and New Orleans Jazz & Heritage Festival, which both draw large crowds to the city.
 Although these big events will drive up prices on airfare and accommodations, April is still a wonderful time to visit, and there are plenty of other events for you to enjoy if you want to escape the bustling French Quarter for the start of festival season in the Big Easy.

 - Wednesday at the Square: From March through May, you can enjoy free weekly outdoor performances in Lafayette Square on Wednesday nights for this annual spring concert series.
 Guests are encouraged to bring a chair or a blanket and sit on the ground or head to the front of the stage to dance.
 Performances include some of New Orleans' most famous brass bands, as well as a wide variety of local performers playing jazz, rock, funk, swamp pop, Latin rhythms, and many more musical styles.

 - Crescent City Classic: Since it began in 1979, the Allstate Sugar Bowl Crescent City Classic 10k road race has grown to become Louisiana's preeminent fitness event and charity fundraiser, drawing more than 20,000 spectators a year.